Flatiron's Guide to Cote Rotie

 Cool temperatures means we are at the margin of where Syrah can ripen.
 You need every ounce of warmth you can muster to get the grapes to that perfect point of balance where you have ripe fruit that remains in tension with its acidity and tannin.

-In Cote Rotie, they achieve this through very steep – up to 60 degrees steep! --slopes that face the sun.
-Cote Rotie is French for “roasted slope”, and that is a reference to those sun-soaked south-facing slopes.
-In fact, the slope is running roughly northeast to southwest, which means that the river’s right bank is facing southeast – perfect for scooping up sun.
-That southeast aspect is very close what you find in Grand Cru Burgundies, for example.
-The difference being that in Burgundy, the lean is a little more towards east, and in Cote Rotie, a little more towards south.
+In Cote Rotie, they achieve this through very steep – up to 60 degrees steep! -- slopes that face the sun.
+Cote Rotie -- "Côte-Rôtie" -- is French for “roasted slope”, and that is a reference to those sun-soaked south-facing slopes.
+In fact, the slope is running roughly northeast to southwest, very close what you find in Grand Cru Burgundies, for example.
+In Burgundy, the lean is a little more towards east, and in Cote Rotie, a little more towards south -- Syrah needs more sun!

 Temperature is also affected by the winds.
 The Northern Rhone is frequently afflicted by the bise, a cooling wind that blows in from the north.
-By locating on hillsides that face south, the vines mitigate its effects.
+By locating on hillsides that face south, these cooling winds are blocked, and the grapes can ripen....just.

 History: The Story of the Northern Rhone, but on Steroids.